Similarity-driven and Task-driven Models for Diversity of Opinion in Crowdsourcing Markets: EXPERIMENTAL EVALUATION

 We first conducted evaluation on S-model.
-In particular, we compared the proposed greedy algorithm, namely \textit{greedy}, with two alternative methods- (1) \textit{exact}: a brute-force algorithm, which computes the exact optimal solution; (2) \textit{random}: the workers are selected randomly.
+In particular, we compared the proposed greedy algorithm, namely \textit{greedy}, with two alternative methods as the baselines - (1) \textit{exact}: a brute-force algorithm, which computes the exact optimal solution; (2) \textit{random}: the workers are selected randomly.
 Due to the high computational cost for the exact algorithm, we only generate a small data set with 30 workers.
-Each pair of workers is assigned a similarity ranging from -1 to 0 (so ${Div(C)} > 0$), following two different distributions - Uniform and Normal.\\ \textbf{Effectiveness}: We generated 100 such data sets, and reported their average performance in Fig.4.
-Note the x-axis denotes the budget number of workers to be enlisted, and y-axis indicates the diversity of the selected crowd.\\
+Each pair of workers is assigned a similarity ranging from -1 to 0 (so ${Div(C)} > 0$), following two different distributions - Uniform and Normal.\\ \textbf{Effectiveness}: We generated 100 such data sets, and reported their average performance in Fig.\ref{fig:4}.
+Note the x-axis denotes the budget number of workers to be enlisted, and y-axis indicates the diversity of the selected crowd.
+The two baselines are referred to as the `exact' point set and the `random' point set.
+The former denotes the optimal combination derived from all possible combination scenarios, showcasing the highest $Div$ value attainable.
+Conversely, the latter represents the $Div$ value resulting from the selection of a combination of workers at random. \\